b-dont/dotfiles/README.md

 The installation of these addons are installed automatically with the `./install.sh` script.

 ## Installation
-To install the dot files and configs, just run `./install.sh` from `dot-files/`.
-This will copy all of the dot files to your home directory, and and copy the configs for NeoVim and Alacritty to their proper locations.
+To install the dot files and configs, just run `./install.sh` from `dotfiles/`.
+This will create a sym-link of the dot files to your home directory and the configs for NeoVim, Helix, and Alacritty to their proper locations.

-To update the files, run `git pull` in the directory, then run `updots` from anywhere.
-There's an alias in the `.zshrc` that will call the updates.
-You can update your NeoVim plugins by running `nvimup` from anywhere.
+To update the files, run `git pull` in the directory.
+To update the NeoVim addons run `nvimup` from anywhere.

 ## TODOs
 - Implement compatibility with [GNU stow](https://www.gnu.org/software/stow/manual/stow.html)